Apex Learning / Honors Courseware

 Since its founding in 1997, Apex Learning has been utilized by thousands of schools and high school students who have successfully reached their educational goals using Apex Learning standards-based digital curriculum.
 Apex Learning offers courses in:

 Apex Learning programs are also widely used for purposes of:

-Honors courses are standards-based general studies courses that meet the needs of motivated students seeking to accelerate their learning and deepen conceptual understanding.
-With many opportunities to apply, extend, and synthesize knowledge, Honors courses are ideally suited to prepare students for the rigors of Advanced Placement* courses.
-Each semester course offers 90-120 hours of interactive direct instruction, guided practice, and robust enrichment, with integrated formative, summative, and diagnostic assessment.
+Honors courses are standards-based general studies courses that meet the needs of motivated students seeking to accelerate their personal learning experience and deepen conceptual understanding.
+Honors courses offer the opportunity to apply, extend and synthesize knowledge and are ideally suited to prepare students for the rigors of Advanced Placement*™ courses.
+Each semester-length course includes 90-120 hours of interactive/direct instruction and guided practice along with a variety of diagnostic assessment tools.

-*Advanced Placement is a registered trademark of the College Board.
+*Advanced Placement™ is a registered trademark of the College Board.